h3xduck/Umbra/README.md

 Note: This rootkit has been developed and tested using kernel 5.4.0 and Ubuntu 18.04.

 ## Features
-* Privilege scalation by sending signal 50
+* Privilege escalation by sending signal 50
 * Start netcat reverse shell on module load.
 * Spawn netcat reverse shell to chosen remote host by sending signal 51.